Wild Planet Trust: Research Projects

-More information can be found here

 Animals

 The Trust's zoos are the home of dozens of different species, from tiny poison dart frogs to towering giraffes.
 All of the animals live in natural-themed exhibits where they conserve their future and protect them from extinction.

 Trustees

 Wild Planet Trust is governed by a Board of twelve trustees made up of a selection of professionals with skills and experience in science, commerce, the law and other relevant fields.
 The trustees are responsible for the oversight of the Trust's management and administration and ensure that the trust' conservation objectives are met.

 History

 Herbert was born into a family of considerable means; his father, Edward Whitley, was the owner of a brewery empire and also the MP for Liverpool.
 Edward Whitley died in 1892 when Herbert was six and, like many children of well-to-do Victorian families, he was sent away to boarding school.
 In 1904, when Herbert was 18, Edwards's widow, Eleanor, moved her family south to Paignton, where they took over the Primley Estate.

-Herbert's fascination with the living world began at an early age with the gift of a pair of canaries from his mother.
-His collection increased rapidly and it wasn't long before the outhouses and greenhouses of Primley were full of animals and plants.
-Herbert had a particular interest in the colour blue, and many of his early projects involved the breeding of animals and flowers that displayed his favourite colour.
 Herbert and his older brother William were well known locally as breeders of prizewinning livestock, although it was in 1910, with the arrival of his first monkeys, that the seeds were sown for what was to become Paignton Zoo.

 In 1921, Herbert discovered that the coastal lagoon known as Slapton Ley, just 20 miles from Paignton, was under threat from development, and bought the land.
-This recognition of the importance of wild places (as well as wild life) underpins the work of our trust to this very day and highlights the essential role that conservation has played in our zoos from the outset.